Quantization of canonical bases and the quantum symplectic double: The skein algebra and laminations

 \begin{proposition}[\cite{Muller}, Theorem~7.9] Let $T$ be an ideal triangulation of $S$, and let $T'$ be the ideal triangulation obtained from~$T$ by performing a flip of the edge~$k$.
 Then the quantum seed $(\mathbf{B}_{T'},M_{T'})$ is obtained from $(\mathbf{B}_T,M_T)$ by a mutation in the direction~$k$. \end{proposition}

-It follows from Proposition~\ref{prop:quantumflip} that there is a quantum cluster algebra $\mathcal{A}$ canonically associated to the disk~$S$.
+It follows from Proposition~\ref{prop:quantumflip} that there is a quantum cluster algebra $\mathcal{A}$ canonically associated to~$\Sigma$.
 This algebra is generated by the cluster variables inside of the skew-field of fractions of the skein algebra.